BhaveshSolanki2611/Solana_Token_Creation_Platform/DEPLOYMENT_FIXES_SUMMARY.md

    - Solution: Set CI=false in build scripts and environment variables

 2. The crypto module resolution error was happening because the `@toruslabs/eccrypto` package needs the Node.js crypto module.
-   - Solution: Ensured proper polyfilling with crypto-browserify
+   - Solution: Enhanced crypto-browserify polyfill implementation with a global shim

-3. Several components had unused imports and variables that were causing ESLint warnings.
+3. Several components had undefined variables after our cleanup.
-   - Solution: Cleaned up all unused code while maintaining functionality
+   - Solution: Added back necessary state variables that were mistakenly removed

 These changes ensure the application builds properly on Vercel without changing any core functionality.